-Declarations are mandatory for customers receiving more than 10,000 kg or 16,000 litres of renewable fuel or blends over a quarterly period.
-Zemo Partnership's approval shall be sought if any deviations are needed.
+Declarations are mandatory for customers receiving more than 10,000 kg or 16,000 litres of renewable fuel or blends over a quarterly period - this threshold is intended to mitigate the administrative burden for fuel suppliers with many customers purchasing small volumes.
+Zemo recognises that RFDs may be particularly important for some low volume customers; suppliers should contact Zemo to obtain written approval for any deviations from this threshold.